sherakosimi/portfolio/README.md

 # Portfolio - ReactJS and SCSS

+THIS PROJECT IS CURRENTLY IN THE FINAL STAGES OF DEVELOPMENT

 This [web portfolio](https://portfolio-sher.web.app/) is built using React JS and SCSS, and features custom components and sleek animations in a neumorphic UI/UX style.

 Link - [https://portfolio-sher.web.app/](https://portfolio-sher.web.app/)

 ## Description

-This is a personal portfolio showcasing your career experience and projects.
+This is a personal portfolio showcasing my career experience and projects.
 The web portfolio is developed using React JS and SCSS, with custom components and pure SCSS animations in a neumorphic UI/UX style.
 The responsive design ensures that the portfolio is accessible and user-friendly across all devices.

 ## Features